ryan-brown/dry-electrics-delegator/README.md

 If a `database.db` file does not exist, an empty one will be created.
 If using in production, a `FLASK_SECRET` should be exported as an environment variable on the host.

+The `PRODUCTION` environment variable can be set to a non-empty string before bringing up the containers to use gunicorn instead of flask.

 ### Running Manually
 To create the database:
 ```